Boy Scouts of America

 Minimize Site Alterations

-Do not dig tent trenches or build lean-tos, tables, or chairs.
+Do not dig tent trenches.
+Only build lean-tos, tables and chairs with materials you’ve carried or packed with you.
 Never hammer nails into trees, hack at trees with hatchets or saws, or damage bark and roots by tying horses to trees for extended periods.
 Replace surface rocks or twigs that you cleared from the campsite.
 On high-impact sites, clean the area and dismantle inappropriate user-built facilities such as multiple fire rings and log seats or tables.

 Good campsites are found, not made.
 Avoid altering a site, digging trenches, or building structures.